Serving proudly since 1873 as the beautiful Nebraska Panhandle's first newspaper

 Daniel Thompson|Jul 25, 2013

 Kanalihoppers Restaurant and Spirits, a new restaurant which just opened up in the building that used to house Mulligan’s Restaurant right next to the Kimball Golf Course, is already setting off discussions around town with everybody wondering what exactly the name comes from.
 According to owner Donna Thompson, the name stems from a story from her childhood involving her grandfather.
 “My family is Irish.
 When I was a little girl, my grandpa would come into the house and say, ‘Oh gosh, my kanalihopper is killing me.’
-I was about six...
+I was about six years o...
 Full story

 Page Down